How to Access BIOS on Any Windows PC or Laptop Easily

 Del Key

-If the F2 key doesn’t take you to your BIOS, you might need to try the Del i.e., the Delete key.
-Tap is when you boot into your system, or hold it down when you boot to get to your BIOS.
+If the F2 key doesn’t take you to your BIOS, try the Del (Delete) key.
+Tap it when you boot, or hold it down as you power on to get to your BIOS (common on ASUS desktop motherboards).

 Dell

-The BIOS key on a Dell laptop is the F2 key.
-Turn on your laptop and tap the F2 key repeatedly.
-Be warned that you might need to hold down the Fn key when you tap the F2 key.
+The BIOS key on a Dell laptop or desktop is usually F2.
+Turn on your PC and tap the F2 key repeatedly.
+Some models also show F12 for the one-time boot menu.

 HP